lambdaclass/cairo_native/docs/src/mlir_post.md

 ### Compilers, LLVM

 Some 20-something years ago at the University of Illinois a group of compiler researchers had need of a more flexible infrastructure.
 What they developed came to be known as LLVM and has since become the foremost compiler tooling project.
-It powers many of the analisys and code generation components of the Clang, Swift, Rust, and many more languages.
+It powers many of the analysis and code generation components of the compilers for Clang, Swift, Rust, and many more languages.

 At the heart of LLVM is LLVM IR, it's Intermediate Representation.
 IRs are essentially a combination of data formats and algorithms that allow best expressing the properties a tool wishes to guarantee or prove about code.